deNBI/cloud-user-docs/wiki/portal.md

  * In a **Cloud Project**  you will have your own OpenStack project and you are free to configure your network, virtual machines and storage setup.

-### Single VM
+### Simple VM

-In a **Single VM** project you just have to provide the number of virtual machines you would like to run in parallel in your project.
+In a **Simple VM** project you just have to provide the number of virtual machines you would like to run in parallel in your project.
 Once your application is approved you can choose between the following flavors for every virtual machine:

 * de.NBI Large (CPUs:32, RAM:64 GB)